Bayes-Works/canari/docs/_build/html/_sources/index.rst

    :scale: 30%
    :align: right

 The methodological core behind the Canari library consists of a seamless integration between `state-space models (SSM) <http://profs.polymtl.ca/jagoulet/Site/PMLCE/CH12.html>`_ and Bayesian neural networks.
 On the one hand, the Gaussian SSM theory enables modelling baseline responses and residuals, while on the other, `Tractable Approximate Gaussian Inference (TAGI) <https://github.com/lhnguyen102/cuTAGI/tree/main>`_ enables treating all parameters and hidden states in neural networks as Gaussians.

 Canari uses LSTM neural networks to model recurrent patterns as well as non-linear dependencies with respect to explanatory variables.
-Because both the SSM and LSTM rely on the same Gaussian conditional inference mechanism, their hidden states can be inferred analytically in a unified probabilistic framework.
+Because both the `SSM and LSTM rely on the same Gaussian conditional <https://www.sciencedirect.com/science/article/pii/S0169207024000335>`_ inference mechanism, their hidden states can be inferred analytically in a unified probabilistic framework.

 .. figure:: _static/Canari_example.png
+   :scale: 24%
+   :align: right

-The figure above presents an example where the raw data in red is decomposed into a baseline that is characterized by a baseline “level” component where its rate of change is described by the “trend.”
+The figure on the right presents an example where the raw data in red is decomposed into a baseline that is characterized by a baseline “level” component where its rate of change is described by the “trend.”
 The recurrent pattern is modelled by an LSTM Bayesian neural network where the training and validation set consists only of 4 years of data.
 The residual characterizing the model errors is itself modelled by a white “noise” component.

 Change point detection can be performed either online or offline after the training and validation period.
 The presence of change points is indicated by the probability of regime switches that rise toward 1 on several occasions.

 Getting started